 - shifting positions on the sofa.

-- go to the restroom to rid herself of her bladder
+- go to the restroom to empty the bladder

 - wandering briefly outside of the scanning area to explore.

 - re-enter the scan sofa and make another attempt.

 Sometimes it is impossible to measure the NT precisely, even after this second attempt on the couch.
 When this occurs, additional attempts are not required, and the lady should be directed toward the screening pathway for the second trimester.

 Your blood sugar rises have a similar effect on babies as they do on you.
 In order to change baby’s position for NT scan you should try eating a healthy snack like cheese and crackers, peanut butter toast, Greek yogurt, fruit, nuts, or something similar the next time you’re trying to count the number of kicks your baby is making or you just want to be sure they’re all right.